ezeportela/patagonian-challenge/README.md

 - store: Common place to save key-value pairs
 - jest: Fast and safe test framework
 - nodemon: Automatic hot reload for faster development

+## Assumptions

+- Columns may be unordered
+- Columns are unique

 ## Scripts